-In the Healthy heart part 1, we discussed the initiative of the Australian Federal Government sponsoring longer consults for Doctors so as they may have ” Heart Health” discussion with their patients.
-This is a good idea as mentioned but there are other issues that contribute to heart disease and heart attacks.
-It is interesting to note that the majority of people presenting to the ER or Emergency room in Hospitals with a heart attack have been found to have cholesterol within the normal range.
-It was mentioned that in the USA approximately 25% of the American population is taking some sort of statin medication yet more die of Heart disease than ever before.
-The statistics may be a little better here but there are similar trends.
-To recap, the contributing factors leading to Cardiovascular disease are –
+In the Healthy heart part 1, we discussed the initiative of the Australian Federal Government sponsoring longer consults for Doctors so as they may have ” Heart Health” discussions with their patients.
+This is a good idea, as many co-factors contribute, as listed below, to heart disease and heart attacks, not just cholesterol.
+Cholesterol, while a factor, is perhaps less of a factor than inflammation!
+It is interesting to note that most people presenting to the ER or Emergency room in Hospitals with a heart attack have been found to have cholesterol within the normal range.
+In the USA, approximately 25% of the American population is taking some statin medication, yet more are dying of Heart disease than ever before.
+Heart disease is still the number one cause of death in both the USA and Australia.
+The statistics maybe a little better here, but there are similar trends.
+The contributing factors leading to Cardiovascular disease are –

 - Poor nutrition -overfed yet undernourished

 - lack of exercise and sedentary lifestyle